Toni500github/customfetch/README.md

 ## General Distros (Manual installation)
 Download the latest `.tar.gz` tarball file in [releases](https://github.com/Toni500github/customfetch/releases/latest) \
 It contains the `/usr` directory where you'll install it in your distro.
-Useful for package managers too
+Useful for package managers too.

 ## Arch and based (AUR) (source)
 ```bash